Pope makes personal appeal in remarkable Russia embassy trip

 Associated Press

-ROME (AP) — Pope Francis visited the Russian Embassy on Friday to personally “express his concern about the war,” the Vatican said, in an extraordinary, hands-on papal gesture that has no recent precedent.
+ROME (AP) — Pope Francis went to the Russian Embassy on Friday to personally “express his concern about the war” in Ukraine, in an extraordinary, hands-on papal gesture that has no recent precedent.
+Francis later assured a top Ukrainian Greek Catholic leader he would do “everything I can” to help.

-Usually, popes receive ambassadors and heads of state in the Vatican, and diplomatic protocol would have called for the Vatican foreign minister to summon the ambassador.
-For Francis, the Vatican head of state, the decision to leave the walled city state and travel a short distance to the Russian embassy to the Holy See was a sign of his anger at Moscow’s invasion of Ukraine and his willingness to appeal personally for an end to it.
+Usually, popes receive ambassadors and heads of state in the Vatican, and diplomatic protocol would have called for the Vatican foreign minister to summon the Russian ambassador.
+Francis is the Vatican head of state, and for him to leave the walled city state and travel a short distance to the Russian Embassy to the Holy See was a sign of his anger at Moscow’s invasion and his willingness to appeal personally for an end to it.

 Vatican officials said they knew of no such previous papal initiative.

-Vatican spokesman Matteo Bruni confirmed the visit, and the Vatican said Francis travelled to and from the embassy in a small white car.
+Vatican spokesman Matteo Bruni confirmed the visit, and the Vatican said Francis traveled to and from the embassy in a small white car.

 “The Holy See press office confirms that the pope went to the Russian Embassy to the Holy See on Via della Conciliazione, clearly to express his concern about the war.
 He was there for just over a half-hour,” Bruni said.

 Francis has called for dialogue to end the conflict and has urged the faithful to set next Wednesday as a day of fasting and prayer for peace in Ukraine.
-But he has refrained from publicly calling out Russia, presumably for fear of antagonizing the Russian Orthodox Church.
+But he has refrained from publicly calling out Russia by name, presumably for fear of antagonizing the Russian Orthodox Church.

-Just this week, at the end of his Wednesday general audience, he refrained from naming Russia when he called for political leaders to examine their conscience before God and refrain from actions that harm civilians and “discredit international law.”
+Just this week, at the end of his Wednesday general audience, he refrained from naming Russia when he urged political leaders to examine their conscience before God and avoid actions that harm civilians and “discredit international law.”

+The pope thanked the Greek Catholic Church leader for opening the doors of the cathedral and staying with his flock, Shevchuk’s office said in a statement.

+Francis assured Shevchuk of his support and prayers for Ukraine and its “suffering people,” the statement said.

 News of Francis’ initiative came just after the Vatican announced he had canceled a scheduled Sunday visit to Florence and will not preside over Ash Wednesday commemorations next week because of a flareup of “acute” knee pain.
-The Vatican said the 85-year-old pope was canceling his participation in the events after his doctors prescribed a period of rest.
+The Vatican said the 85-year-old pope’s doctors had prescribed a period of rest.

-The pope, who has long had sciatica nerve pain that makes him walk with a pronounced limp, has suffered for several weeks with what he has said was an inflamed ligament in his right knee.
-He has cited the pain in explaining his limited mobility recently and his decision to remain seated during events that would otherwise see him stand.
+The pope, who has long had sciatica nerve pain that makes him walk with a pronounced limp, has suffered for several weeks with what he has said is an inflamed ligament in his right knee.
+He has cited the pain in explaining his limited mobility recently and his decision to remain seated during events that would otherwise have him stand.

 Francis had been due to travel to Florence for a half-day visit Sunday to address a meeting of Mediterranean bishops and mayors and to celebrate Mass.
 It would have been his first pastoral visit within Italy since the pandemic.